Bombing of Shanghai (1949–1953): 6 February 1950

 After the air raid, more than 2,000 buildings were destroyed in areas such as Yangshupu, Songshan, Luwan, Penglai, Jiangwan, and Wusong in Shanghai.
 The raid resulted in 1,464 civilian casualties, including 595 deaths and 869 injuries, and affected over 50,000 residents.
 Although the primary targets of the air raid were power plants, the surrounding civilian population was severely affected, especially in the Songshan, Luwan, and Penglai districts.
 Songshan district was hit by 7 to 8 bombs, impacting three main areas that included 11 neighbourhood blocks.
 The raid destroyed 298 single-storey houses, 5 multi-storey buildings, and 2 thatched houses, affecting 648 households.
 The casualties included 231 deaths, 206 serious injuries, and 9 missing persons.
 In the Xieqiao, more than 60% of the houses were destroyed.
-Luwan district was hit by 5 bombs, including 2 incendiary bombs, affecting 189 households.
+Luwan was hit by 5 bombs, including 2 incendiary bombs, affecting 189 households.
 The casualties included 91 people burned to death, 66 killed by explosions, 37 crushed to death, 35 seriously injured, and 37 lightly injured, with a total of 1,215 people affected.
 The damage included 23 single-storey buildings, 73 single-storey rooms, 3 thatched sheds, and 3 factories destroyed.
 The area was largely made up of slums, mainly inhabited by refugees from northern Jiangsu.
 The bombing occurred around midday, leading to a high number of casualties among women and children.
 In Penglai district, four locations, including the Zhongshan South Road hospital entrance and Waijiangjiazhai, were heavily bombed.
 The attacks resulted in 72 civilian deaths, 11 serious injuries, 70 minor injuries, and 4 missing persons.
 A total of 119 houses were destroyed.
 Due to Shanghai's power generation capacity dropping from 250,000 kilowatts to just 4,000 kilowatts, nearly all factories in the city ceased operations.
 Power outages affected most districts, leaving high-rise building elevators stranded and many shops closed.
 Shanghai was plunged into darkness, and blackout measures restricted each household to just half an hour of electricity per day, allowing only one light bulb to be used.

 Additionally, the air raids also damaged Shanghai's water supply facilities, causing significant disruptions to the city's water distribution.
 Residents were unable to flush toilets or access clean water.
 The attacks resulted in 1,148 casualties and the destruction of 1,180 buildings.
 In response, the Shanghai Municipal Government quickly implemented emergency measures to safeguard critical resources and ensure the safety of citizens.
 Efforts were made to repair the damaged power infrastructure, and after 42 hours and 5 minutes of emergency work, the city was able to restore basic electricity supply.
 However, Shanghai's industrial production and daily life were still greatly impacted, with economic losses amounting to 5 million US dollars.